kenanhancer/UniCorn.IoC/README.md

 # UniCorn.IoC
-UniCorn.IoC is lightweight, fast, full-featured IoC Container for .NET Core
+UniCorn.IoC is a lightweight, fast and full-featured IoC Container for .NET Core

 ##How To Install It?
 Install from `Nuget`, you should write Package Manager Console below code and `Uni.IoC` will be installed automatically.